therealozp/class-notes/secure coding/attacks in software.md

+>[!note] definition
-attack vectors: how the attack occurs. we could view that there is exactly one high-level attack vector: subverting (undermining) trust that software places in something.
+>**attack vectors**: how the attack occurs.

+we could view that there is exactly one high-level attack vector: subverting (undermining) trust that software places in something.

-attackers will exploit vulnerabilities (or bugs)
+for a long time, people have tried to define some kind of metric to measure security. for example, comparing multiple vulnerabilities that range from minor annoyances (pop ups), to catastrophes such as data wipes. so, to tackle this, we define attack surfaces as a metric.

+>[!note] definition
+**attack surfaces**: a measurement of how much/many untrusted inputs a program takes.

 1. software trusts (makes assumptions about) user input
 	- attacker may provide unexpected input $\implies$ can be mitigated by **validating (or sanitizing** inputs.